 Exercises to stretch and strengthen the back and stomach muscles should be done regularly.
 You may also want to include balance exercises that work the trunk muscles.

 A low-impact aerobic program will further improve your physical fitness and help you maintain a healthy weight.
 Choose exercises that you enjoy and that you can do on a routine basis.
-Activities that are “back-friendly” include walking, swimming, or biking.
+Activities that are back-friendly include walking, swimming, or biking.
 Exercise also can help you manage stress.
 Check with your doctor before starting any exercise program.
-The 2008 USDA Physical Activity Guidelines Advisory Committee Report recommends at minimum two hours and 30 minutes a week of moderate aerobic activity, and strengthening exercises at least two days a week.
+The 2008 USDA Physical Activity Guidelines Advisory Committee Report recommends at minimum 2 hours and 30 minutes a week of moderate aerobic activity, and strengthening exercises at least 2 days a week.

 Stress can increase muscle tension.
 Take time out to relax, exercise, and practice relaxation techniques.
 If you need support or assistance in reducing stress, you may want to try some of the following techniques: